Kubernetes Clusters on Hyperstack - API Guide

 Hyperstack's on-demand Kubernetes is currently in Beta testing.
 There are a couple of limitations:

-- Cluster names must consist only of lowercase alphanumeric characters and hyphens.
+1. Cluster names AND environment names must consist only of lowercase alphanumeric characters and hyphens.
 Uppercase letters, special characters, and spaces are not allowed.

 In this article